 What are you waiting for?

-Moses Mathuram is the Vice President of Global Channels and Partnerships for TmaxSoft.
+Moses Mathuram is the Interim US CEO and Vice President of Global Channels and Partnerships for TmaxSoft.
 In this role, Moses is responsible for enhancing and developing TmaxSoft’s global networks and alliances in addition to owning the overall channel strategy, plan and route-to-market.
 He held senior level positions at Infosys, IBM and Computer Associates.
 Moses is a member of the Association of Strategic Alliances Professionals and has a bachelor’s degree in Physics from Madras Christian College and an MBA in Marketing & International Business from the Hindu Institute of Management.